dagger/dagger/docs/guides/logdebug/1241-dagger-cloud-debugging.md

 :::tip
 Ensure you're using Dagger Engine/CLI version `0.2.18` or higher for Dagger Cloud.

+:::tip
+Ensure you're using Dagger Engine/CLI version `0.2.18` or higher for Dagger Cloud.
 :::

 To take advantage of this feature, you will need to create an account by following the steps below: